Emergency contraception (EC) may be used after sex to avoid unwanted pregnancy when a method of birth control failed or

 - Nuva Ring diaphragm or IUD slipped out of place

-Columbia University students can obtain Plan B or Ella directly at Medical Services.
-Students can utilize same-day walk-in service in John Jay Hall or make an appointment by calling (212) 854-7426 or online at https://secure.health.columbia.edu for Medical Services provider.
+On campus - Columbia University students can obtain Plan B or Ella directly at Medical Services (John Jay Hall, 3rd Floor).
+Students can utilize same-day walk-in service or make an appointment online at https://secure.health.columbia.edu or by calling (212) 854-7426.
 After-hours, students may call (212) 854-7426 for medical advice.

 About Plan B

 Plan B One-Step and the generic one-pill Emergency Contraception (EC) formulations are now available without a prescription or any age limitations.
-One-pill EC is most effective if taken as soon as possible within 72 hours after sex, though there may continue to be some benefit up to 120 hours (5 days) after sex.
+One-pill EC is most effective if taken as soon as reasonably possible within 72 hours after sex, though there may continue to be some benefit up to 120 hours (5 days) after sex.
 If emergency contraception has been provided in the two-pill formulation, the first pill is taken as soon as possible and the second pill is taken 12 hours later.

 If you are away from the Morningside campus, you can also find one-pill EC, such as Plan B, on-the-shelf at many drugstores and pharmacies and proof-of-age is not required at time of purchase.